jorisroovers/gitlint/docs/contributing/tests_formatting_docs.md

 ```

 ## Documentation
-We use [mkdocs](https://www.mkdocs.org/) with [Material for MkDocs](https://squidfunk.github.io/mkdocs-material/) for
+We use [mkdocs](https://www.mkdocs.org/) with [Material for MkDocs](https://squidfunk.github.io/mkdocs-material/) and
-generating our documentation from markdown.
+[mike](https://github.com/jimporter/mike) for generating our documentation from markdown.

 To use it:
 ```{.sh .copy}